tjparnell/biotoolbox/docs/AdvancedInstallation.md

     or it may be set to another directory (`$HOME` for example) by adding `--prefix=$HOME` option to the `configure` step.
 This may also be available via OS or other package managers.

+    So far, more modern versions of htslib (up to version 1.20) appear to work with Bio::DB::HTS; however, be prepared to drop back if/when old APIs are deprecated.

 - [libBigWig](https://github.com/dpryan79/libBigWig)

     Follow the directions within for installation.
 By default, it installs into `/usr/local`.
 To change to a different location, manually edit the `Makefile` to change `prefix` to your desired location, and run `make && make install`.

+    Note that the Perl module [Alien::LibBigWig](https://metacpan.org/pod/Alien::LibBigWig)
+    is available to install this library dependency for you automatically for Bio::DB::Big.

 ## Perl modules